We do co-design

 Working process

-Wageningen MFC is the process facilitator for the co-design and implementation of a metropolitan food cluster or agropark.
-We identify following four different phases that are being used to streamline the process.
+Wageningen MFC serves as the integrator and process facilitator for the co-design and implementation of a Metropolitan Food Cluster or Agropark.
+We streamline this process into four distinct phases of a project:

 • Feasibility Study